-$3. \ \ \text{Attach and lock the battery grip.}$
+3. Attach and lock the battery grip.

-Insert the battery in the camera and turn the release dial to lock the battery grip in place.
+Insert the battery grip in the camera and turn the release dial to lock it in place.

-$4. \ \ \text{Remove the battery magazine}.$
+4. Remove the battery magazine.

 - When reattaching the battery compartment cover to the camera, attach it opened to at least 90°. - Do not touch the camera or battery grip contacts.